cdepillabout/open-blog-posts/2021-12-20-purescript-package-set-with-hashes.md

 [The Road to `purescript2nix`](./2021-12-20-road-to-purescript2nix.md).*

-The [PureScript package sets](https://github.com/purescript/package-sets) are Dhall files with a group of PureScript packages that are known to all compile together.
+The [PureScript package sets](https://github.com/purescript/package-sets) are Dhall files that specify a group of PureScript packages that are known to all compile together.
 If you're coming from Haskell, this is similar to a [Stackage resolver](https://www.stackage.org/).